What Is YMYL and What It’s Impact on Healthcare SEO

 Why is this important?
 Because the decisions professionals make based on this information ultimately affect patients’ lives.
 Therefore, to ensure your B2B resource is perceived as a credible source, demonstrating E-E-A-T (Experience, Expertise, Authority, Trustworthiness) is not just a recommendation; it is a mandatory requirement for the entire digital presence of a clinic or medical company striving to become a credible healthcare website.

-The E-E-A-T acronym is a practical roadmap for YMYL compliance.
-At its core, it represents Google’s requirement for demonstrating expertise, authority, and trustworthiness through digital content.
-In 2025, the focus shifted to the first element—Experience.
+The E-E-A-T acronym is important for YMYL compliance.
+It represents Google’s requirement for demonstrating expertise, authority, and trustworthiness through digital content.
+In 2025, the focus shifted to the first element.
 Google began to value firsthand knowledge gained through real-world practice on par with formal degrees, making proof of genuine expertise even more important.

-Here’s how to strengthen each of the pillars to make your website the embodiment of authority and trustworthiness in its niche:
+Get to know how to strengthen each of the pillars.
+Make your website the embodiment of authority and trustworthiness in its niche:

 1. Experience: Make your practice visible.